judiths1618/AutoFeatPlus/README.md

   --dataset-labels steel \
   --results-file results/steel_autofeat.csv \
   --value-ratio 0.55 \
-  --top-k 15
+  --top-k 15 \
+  --no-store-augmented-data
 ```

 `--value-ratio` controls the maximum fraction of missing values tolerated when selecting features, and `--top-k` sets the
 number of join-path features to keep per dataset.
 Adjust both depending on the sparsity of your data.
+Pass
+`--no-store-augmented-data` when you want to evaluate AutoFeat without writing the intermediate augmented tables to disk.

 ## Datasets